phaus/aibe/README.md

 aibe
 ====

-Apple iBooks Editor Library in Java
+Apple iBooks Editor Library in Java.

+* Test are currently only running on JDK6 :-/.